Gangtok Vegetarian Guide, Sikkim

 How we plan the table

-Every meal across the Gangtok leg is plotted to the day — breakfast at the stay, lunch sequenced near the sightseeing arc, evening at a private or curated table.
+Every meal across the Gangtok leg is plotted to the day, breakfast at the stay, lunch sequenced near the sightseeing arc, evening at a private or curated table.
 The kitchens know your dietary frame before you arrive.
 The Capital Beneath Kanchenjunga.
-The 2–3 nights length allows the kitchens to design across visits rather than repeat menus.
+The 2 to 3 nights length allows the kitchens to design across visits rather than repeat menus.

 Culinary experiences worth building in